andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-6.md

 ### Price Controls
 - One policy tool: **price control**; regulate the maximum or minimum legal price for a good.
-  - Hold the price of a good up or down when the market shifts, preventing th emarket from reaching a new equilibrium.
+  - Hold the price of a good up or down when the market shifts, preventing the market from reaching a new equilibrium.

 #### Price Ceilings
 - **Price ceiling** - maximum legal price a good can be sold.
 - Many countries have price ceilings on necessities.
 - Assess the full effect of the price ceiling but looking at what happened to consumer and producer surplus.
-- Changes in economic well-being of market participants are **welfare effects**.
+- Changes in the economic well-being of market participants are **welfare effects**.
 - When the price ceiling is below the equilibrium price, there is a shortage.
 - **Nonbinding price ceiling** - if the ceiling is set above the equilibrium price in a market, it is nonbinding, and the equilibrium price and quantity will prevail.
   - Price ceilings are usually binding when implemented, and shifts in the market can render ceilings nonbinding.